deepns/deepns.github.io/_posts/2019-10-29-getting-started-with-github-pages.md

 The steps covered here is just one among the many ways to set up Github Pages.
 There are ways to set up a Github Page completly online without any local operations.
 I will cover that in a later post.

 This blog is an extension of my learning journey.
 When learning something new, I often take notes so that I can revisit later in case I need to refer.
-I share them here, so others can also benefit from my experience.
+I share them here, it will be helpful to others as well in some form.

 ## Tip time

 I have been learning about Linux internals in my spare time off late.
 I'm more of a keyboard person than mouse in my regular work.
 So I focused on exploring the various CLI commands, their options, and general scripting in Linux.
-That helped to be more productive than ever before.
+That helped to improve my productivity every day.
 I'll be sprinkling my posts with at least one tip related to Linux conmand line tools.

 `ls` command lists one entry per line by default if the output is not a terminal.